 # Import & Export

-> Bring memories in from files or export them for backup and portability
+> Bring memories in from a file, or take them out for backup and portability

 export const ArticleInfo = ({author, lastUpdated}) => {